tchen01/tchen01.github.io/research/krylov/communication_hiding_variants.md

 The reason for this is *communication*.

-Traditionally, analysis of algorithms has been done in terms of counting the number of operations computed, and the amount of storage used.
+Traditionally, analysis of algorithm runtime has been done in terms the number of operations computed, and the amount of storage used.
 However, an important factor in the real world performance is the time it takes to move data around.
-Even on a single core computer, the cost of moving a big matrix off the hard drive into memory can be much more significant than the floating point operations done.
+Even on a single core computer, the cost of moving a big matrix from the hard drive to memory can be significant compared to the cost of the floating point operations done.
-There is naturally a lot of interest in reducing the communication costs of various algorithms, and conjugate gradient certainly has a lot of room for improvement.
+Because of this, there is a lot of interest in reducing the communication costs of various algorithms, and conjugate gradient certainly has a lot of room for improvement.

 Parallel computers work by having different processors work on different parts of a computation at the same time.
-Naturally, many things can be sped up this way, but like in our example, doubling the computing power doesn't necessarily mean doubling the speed of the computation.
+Naturally, many algorithms can be sped up this way, but the speedups are not necessarily proportional to the increase in computation power.
 In many numerical algorithms, "global communication" is one of the main causes of latency.
 Loosely speaking, global communication means that all processors working on a larger task must finish with their subtask and report on the result before the computation can proceed.
 This means that even if we can distribute a computation to many processors, the time it takes to move the data required for those computations will eventually limit how effective adding more processors is.
-So, a 1000x increase in processor power won't necessarily cut the computation time to 1/1000.
+So, a 1000x increase in processing power won't necessarily cut the computation time to 1/1000th of the original time.

 ## Communication bottlenecks in CG